 How Do Atlanta Train Accidents Happen?

-Atlanta traffic of all kinds is heavy.
-Heavy traffic creates more chances for human error and serious injury.
+Atlanta traffic is notoriously heavy.
+Heavy traffic—including train traffic—creates more chances for human error and serious injury.

 Train travel in or near Atlanta is so busy because of three main lines that converge in the city: